Skip to main content

 mRNA Sequence and Codons

 Messenger RNA (mRNA) is a single-stranded molecule that carries genetic information from DNA to the ribosome for protein synthesis.
 The mRNA sequence is read in sets of three nucleotides called codons, each of which corresponds to a specific amino acid.
-Understanding the correct codon sequence is essential for accurately translating the mRNA into a functional protein.
+Understanding the codon sequence is crucial for accurately translating the mRNA into a functional protein.

 Recommended video: